-These notes were compiled by the Reverend Dr James A P Jack.
+These notes are compiled by the minister, Reverend Dr James Jack.
 You will find reading the Bible rewarding and encouraging, but reading the Bible is not always easy!

 These guidelines may help you.